-- Added tutorial for using Binary Templates. - Updated some hotkeys for various tasks. - Show current character set, linefeeds, and tabs in the status bar. - Synchronized Scrolling now synchronizes scrolling horizontally and vertically.

-- Added Overwrite File and Overwrite Bytes commands. - Many dialogs have an expandable 'Options' section. - Improved New and Open tool buttons with drop-down list. - Full support for Unicode file names and strings in the application. - Can use 'File > Revert/Refresh' to update processes or drives. - Added -reset and -resetall command line options to reset the interface. - Official support for Windows 98/Me/NT has been dropped.

-- Can control the mouse wheel scroll rate. - Can control the directories where Scripts and Templates are stored.

-- Fixed problems with different DPI settings. - Fixed problem imported certain base64 files. - Fixed occasional crash on shutdown. - Fixed disappearing columns on some multi-monitor systems. - Fixed crash when deleting multiple files that were open in 010 Editor.
+- Can remove license from the current machine. - General - Added tutorial for using Binary Templates. - Updated some hotkeys for various tasks. - Show current character set, linefeeds, and tabs in the status bar. - Synchronized Scrolling now synchronizes scrolling horizontally and vertically. - Added Overwrite File and Overwrite Bytes commands. - Many dialogs have an expandable 'Options' section. - Improved New and Open tool buttons with drop-down list. - Full support for Unicode file names and strings in the application. - Can use 'File > Revert/Refresh' to update processes or drives. - Added -reset and -resetall command line options to reset the interface. - Official support for Windows 98/Me/NT has been dropped. - Options - Can control the mouse wheel scroll rate. - Can control the directories where Scripts and Templates are stored. - Bug Fixes - Fixed problems with different DPI settings. - Fixed problem imported certain base64 files. - Fixed occasional crash on shutdown. - Fixed disappearing columns on some multi-monitor systems. - Fixed crash when deleting multiple files that were open in 010 Editor.